AlvieTheGreat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script16 :Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd script17 :Displays all the lines in the file /etc/passwd that do not contain the pattern “bin”. script18 :Displays all lines of the file /etc/ssh/sshd_config starting with a letter.include capital letters as well script19 :Replace all characters A and c from input to Z and e respectively
+script16 :Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd script17 :Displays all the lines in the file /etc/passwd that do not contain the pattern “bin”. script18 :Displays all lines of the file /etc/ssh/sshd_config starting with a letter.include capital letters as well script19 :Replaces all characters A and c from input to Z and e respectively script20 :Create a script that removes all letters c and C from input.